Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

 What Are Different Types of Clinical Depression Disorder?

-Seasonal Affective Disorder (SAD)
+Seasonal Affective Disorder

 Atypical Depression

-Teenage Onset Depression (Early-Onset Depression)
+Teenage-Onset Depression (Early-Onset Depression)

-Major Depressive Disorder (MDD)
+Major Depressive Disorder

 Bipolar Disorder (Bipolar Depression)